MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 Making sure that we have the two previous stuffed merge in.
 Should be able to only have authenticted users create sub reddits

-TODO: Present code that would show here's the model for URL Content and here's the model for Self posts.
-How do we change this.
-Isolate the learning to polymorphic inheritance.

 1. You need two types of models.
 One for URL submissions one for self text submissions.
-How would you go about doing that.
-2. Go into a discussion of the the alternatives.
-You don't want to create two different models.
-3. Polymorphic inheritance has the benefit of figuring out which model you're looking at while at the same time saying specific fields to both.
-5. Have someone create the page that shows what it looks like and shows the links and self posts.
+Explain benefits of polymorphic inheritance vs single table inheritance.
+2. Talk about creating submission objects and the complexities of it.
+3. Draw views for subreddit pages and individual pages

 ---